0xZach/kuluttajakiertotalousalusta-web/README.md

 ### To Run in a Docker Container

-> ***Note: Docker containers must be linux architecuture based for now, we will address windows based container later.***
+> ***Note: Docker containers must be linux architecture based for now, we will address windows based container later.***

 #### Development:
 ```